“Follow the plan outlined here and you can create your own website from scratch without writing any code for less than $300.”

 Choose a WordPress theme

-There are basically two paths you can choose.
+There are basically two paths you can choose when starting a blog.

 You can pick a premium theme with all the features included, or you can use a free theme with a few plugins (also free).
 I’m going to recommend the latter, but I’ll provide recommendations for both.